skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 | *(string)*             |                                                |                     |
 +------------------------+------------------------------------------------+---------------------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **scc** *(boolean)* - Default: *True*

-  When **scc** is set to *True*, self-consistent charge (SCC) scheme is included in DFTB/SSR.
+  When **scc** is set to *True*, the self-consistent charge (SCC) scheme is included in DFTB/SSR.
-  If **scc** is *False*, then the calculation will be halted since SCC scheme is a mandatory option.
+  If **scc** is *False*, then the calculation will be halted since the SCC scheme is a mandatory option.

 \

 - **scc_tol** *(double)* - Default: *1E-6*

-  SCC cycles are considered converged when the charge error is less than **scc_tol**.
+  The SCC cycles are considered converged when the charge error is less than **scc_tol**.
   It is valid when **scc** is *True*.

 \

 - **scc_max_iter** *(integer)* - Default: *1000*

-  This argument determines the maximum number of SCC iterations.
+  This parameter determines the maximum number of the SCC iterations.

 \

 - **ocdftb** *(boolean)* - Default: *False*

   When **ocdftb** is set to *True*, onsite-correction (OC) scheme is added to DFTB/SSR.
-  It is currently experimental feature, and not implemented in SSR calculation.
+  It is currently experimental feature, and not implemented in the SSR calculation.

 \

 - **lcdftb** *(boolean)* - Default: *False*

   When **lcdftb** is set to *True*, long-range corrected (LC) functional is added to DFTB/SSR.
-  To deal with the excited states properly, it is recommended to use LC funtionals for DFTB/SSR calculations.
+  To deal with the excited states properly, it is recommended to use LC funtionals for the DFTB/SSR calculations.
-  In this case, the corresponding slater-koster files must be used.
+  In this case, the corresponding Slater-Koster files must be used.
 Check the **sk_path** carefully.

 \

 - **lc_method** *(string)* - Default: *'MatrixBased'*

-  This argument specifies detailed algorithms used in LC-DFTB.
+  This parameter specifies the detailed algorithms used in LC-DFTB.
-  The available options of this argument are the same as the original arguments of DFTB+.
+  The available options of the parameter are the same as the original ones of DFTB+.

   + *'Thresholded'*: Screening according to estimated magnitude of terms.
   + *'NeighbourBased'*: Uses a purely neighbour-list based algorithm.